ipeperko/dbm/README.md

 m.emplace_back( key("time"), timestamp(my_time), not_null(true), defaultc("CURRENT_TIMESTAMP") );
 ```

-timestamp is a special container which can hold time_t value or binds to external variable.
+timestamp is a special container which can hold time_t value or is bind to an external variable.

 ```c++
 time_t my_time;